List of characters in mythology novels by Rick Riordan: Luke Castellan

-Luke Castellan was a 19-year-old son of Hermes and May Castellan described as handsome, with blonde hair, blue eyes, and a long scar on the side of his face given to him by Ladon the Dragon.
+Luke Castellan was a son of Hermes and May Castellan.
+He is described as handsome, with blonde hair, blue eyes, and a long scar on the side of his face given to him by Ladon.
 Besides the ability to open locks with his mind, which he inherited from his father, Luke is an excellent swordsman.

 Introduced initially as the friendly head counselor of the Hermes cabin, Luke was resentful of his father, who adhered to the gods' policy of non-interference despite Luke's mother May Castellan's mental illness.
-Luke runs away from home at nine years old and eventually arrived at camp aged fourteen with Annabeth Chase and Thalia Grace.
+Luke runs away from home at nine years old and eventually arrived at camp aged fourteen with Annabeth and Thalia.
 After the loss of Thalia, a failed quest and continued silence from Hermes, Luke's ongoing resentment turned into a strong hatred of his father and the other gods.
-At the end of The Lightning Thief, and he is revealed to serve Kronos and receives a sword named "Backbiter" from Kronos.
-It is later reforged as Kronos's scythe and has the ability to harm both mortals and immortals.
+At the end of The Lightning Thief, he is revealed to serve Kronos and receives a sword named "Backbiter" from Kronos.
+It is later reforged as Kronos' scythe and has the ability to harm both mortals and immortals.
 Just before giving himself over completely to host the spirit of Kronos, Luke bathes in the River Styx and obtains the invincibility of Achilles.

-At the end of the series, Luke is eventually convinced to fight against Kronos, committing suicide to destroy the Titan, who was using Luke as his host, by stabbing himself in his "Achilles Heel" with a celestial bronze knife he had given to Annabeth when they first met with a promise to always remain her family, which becomes cursed after Luke's defection.
-When he died, Luke reiterates what Ethan Nakamura had told Percy before: Unclaimed children and unrecognized gods deserve more respect than they had been given.
+At the end of the series, Luke is eventually convinced to fight against Kronos, committing suicide to destroy the Titan, who was using Luke as his host, by stabbing himself in his "Achilles' heel" with a celestial bronze knife he had given to Annabeth when they first met with a promise to always remain her family, which becomes cursed after Luke's defection.
+When he died, Luke reiterates what Ethan had told Percy before: Unclaimed children and unrecognized gods deserve more respect than they had been given.

 In the films, he is portrayed by Jake Abel, with Samuel Braun as a young Luke in the second film.
 In the musical, he is portrayed by James Hayden Rodriguez.
-Charlie Bushnell portrays Luke in the TV series on Disney +.
+Charlie Bushnell portrays Luke in the TV series.